 Next morning they returned to the planet to find that the Government had been all but destroyed, only pockets of resistance remaining.
 Chakotay, along with Karla and Kol set out to try and find Kathryn and Yano.

-Kol led the way to where he had lived with his mother and Chakotay and Karla were shocked by the squalor they witnessed.
-Chakotay constantly held his daughter’s hand in a vain attempt to reassure her but knew it was as much for his own comfort.
+Kol led the way to where he'd lived with his mother and Chakotay and Karla were shocked by the squalor they witnessed.
+Chakotay constantly held his daughter's hand in a vain attempt to reassure her but knew it was as much for his own comfort.

-It was evident that Kathryn had not been here for some time and Yano’s room spoke of the same emptiness.
-Finally they found a woman who spoke of Kathryn and Yano being taken away, Kathryn unconscious.
+It was evident that Kathryn hadn't been in the rooms for some time and Yano's room spoke of the same emptiness.
+Finally, they found a woman who spoke of Kathryn and Yano being taken away, Kathryn unconscious.
 She knew nothing more than that.
-She thought perhaps they had been taken to the labs.
+She thought perhaps they'd been taken to the labs.

 Chakotay called on the Doctor and got him to beam down as they searched for the labs.
 After many hours they eventually tracked down the facility where they believed the two women had been taken.
 Troops guarded the building but a short fight took care of that, leaving Chakotay with more ghosts to deal with.
-He had made sure his son would not kill, leaving him in hiding with the Doctor, knowing there was already enough healing to be undertaken by the boy and also feeling that he was keeping to what Kathryn had tried so hard to attain.
+He'd made sure his son wouldn't kill anymore, leaving him in hiding with the Doctor, knowing there was already enough healing to be undertaken by the boy and also feeling that he was keeping to what Kathryn had tried so hard to attain.